-- You can take only take classes in one tripos/subject with exception of NatSci Lent only interdisciplinary classes (propose 2, take only 1). - Mixing parts can cause shedule conflicts because classes can be taught in buildings 20 minutes walk from one another. - You MUST look at classes in previous Parts of the tripos as it is assumed you have the background from Part IA, IB for Part IIA or IIB or II. - Cambridge has a shorter term than other study abroad programs (good and bad) - Some timetables/syllabi are listed on CamCORS/Raven, a locked system, so you'll have to write to the department for info or see if the FASA Office has a copy or has a copy posted online.
+- You can only take classes in one tripos/subject with exception of Engineering (2 in option equivalent track) and NatSci Lent only interdisciplinary classes (propose 2, take only 1). - Mixing parts can cause shedule conflicts because classes can be taught in buildings 20 minutes walk apart. - You MUST look at classes in previous Parts of the tripos as it is assumed you have the background from Part IA, IB for Part IIA or IIB or II. - Cambridge has a shorter term than other study abroad programs (good and bad) - Some timetables/syllabi are listed on CamCORS/Raven, a locked system, so you'll have to write to the department for info or see if the FASA Office has a copy or has a copy posted online. - No travel outside the UK proper.
+Max of 2 weekend trips in the UK.
+But lots of time to travel before the Michaelmas or Lent Terms start and after Michaelmas ends. - You need good social skills and be someone who enjoys knowing about world events to get the most out of Cambridge.
+You can be an introvert, but you need to be able to speak up during supervisions, feel comfortable talking to students not in STEM.